Yusrah-Fatima/ItsAMystery/README.md

-"Welcome to this wonderful game created by an absolutely wonderful person");
-first of all this game is quite random and it is just a mode of venting out stress after a long day of work.
+Welcome to this wonderful game created by an absolutely wonderful person first of all this game is quite random and it is just a mode of venting out stress after a long day of work.
 I know how it feels after that long shift so just relax and